oulman/tfvaultenv/README.md

 ## Configuration

-The configuration is written in hcl in .tfvaultenv.config.hcl.
-By default tfvaultenv will search up to 3 parent directories for the config.
+The configuration is written in hcl in `.tfvaultenv.config.hcl`.
+By default tfvaultenv will look in the current working directory for the config file.
+You can optionally set the `TFVAULTENV_CONFIG_DEPTH` environment variable to search up to N parent directories.
 This is useful in nested Terraform directory structure scenarios.

 ### Active Directory